dmccuk/terraform/README.md

+# Getting started with Terraform

-# This a basic Terraform setup to launch one AWS EC2 instance.
+In my example, we are going to setup and launch one AWS EC2 instance.
+Please read the Pre-requisites below and make sure you are happy to proceed.
 ---
 ## Pre-Requisites: